TanukiSharp/MHArmory/README.md

 - Auto-update
 - Select all / Unselect all / Inverse selection in advanced search window
-- Show weapons matching selected slots (+ search / filter)
+- Show weapons matching selected slots
-- Move input parameters to the left pane (above skills)

 ## May happen in a near future

-- ~~Armor set search result filtering~~
-- Armor set builder
+- Armor set builder (with partial equipment)
 - Asset explorer organized as tree
-- Support slot augmentations

 # Terms of use